ITensor/website/docs/cppv3/book/index.md

 (Also two indices must have the same tags and prime level to compare equal; see below).

-To access the size of an Index, use the `dim` function
+To access the dimension, or size of an Index, use the `dim` function

-    println("The size of index i is ",dim(i));
+    println("The dimension of index i is ",dim(i));
-    //prints: The size of index i is 3
+    //prints: The dimension of index i is 3

 <div class="example_clicker">Click here to view a full working example</div>